halszkaraptor/imperialism-remake/main/readme.txt

   A Java Runtime Environment version 7 (or later) is required (Oracle JRE, OpenJDK).

-  Start with:  java -jar imperialism-remake.jar
+  All OS: Start with    java -jar imperialism-remake.jar

    Or with click/double click on the jar file if your system is configured to execute jar files directly.
-(Linux: Set it executable first.)
+(Linux: Set the executable bit on the jar first.)

+  Windows: Start with   windows-launcher.exe

+   If the java launcher cannot find the main class, Java is most probably outdated.
+   Update Java to version 7. http://java.com/en/download/index.jsp

 * 3. Support

-  Windows: If the java launcher cannot find the main class, it is most probably outdated.
-           Update Java to version 7. http://java.com/en/download/index.jsp

   Troubleshooting:  http://remake.twelvepm.de/?page=faq
   Community Forum:  http://remake.twelvepm.de/forum/viewtopic.php?f=4&t=1052